News

 Free* EMT Class — Accepting Applications

 Mohawk is now accepting applications for 2024 EMT Courses (refresher & original EMT courses).
-Our first course of 2024 is tentatively scheduled from mid-January to early/mid-March, with subsequent classes starting every two months thereafter.**
+We intend to hold 5-6 academy courses starting every two months.
+Our remaining courses for the year begin in August and October.**

 • If you previously applied, please check your email for a Test Gorilla assessment link and complete the assessment.